samtaggart/data_threefold_projects_friends/info/projects/covidfighters/covid_fighters.md

 Health care and social workers can continue to do what they do and businesses, families and individuals can have social and business meetings and be sure of the non-risk coming with that.

+## Mission

+We want to help the people of the world to get back to somehow normal life beside keeping the highest standards of safety regarding covid virus.

 ## Powered by ThreeFold

 ThreeFold is playing a role to provide the infrastructure on which the required IT applications will run.
 ThreeFold also potentially will provide 3bot technology to store the test subjects data in a private and secure storage for what the test subject decides with whom to share his/her test stauts with.